Research

 Discussion Papers

-Worker Empowerment and Subjective Evaluation: On Building an Effective Conflict Culture, with Victoria Valle Lara, Christian Zehnder, NBER Working paper 27857, September 2020.
+Worker Empowerment and Subjective Evaluation: On Building an Effective Conflict Culture, with Victoria Valle Lara, Christian Zehnder, NBER Working paper 27857, March 2024.
+Accepted at Management Science.

 Subjective Evaluations and Stratification in Graduate Education, Bai, Jessica, Matthew Esche, W. Bentley MacLeod, and Yifan Shi.
 2022.
 Working Paper Series.
 National Bureau of Economic Research. https://doi.org/10.3386/w30677.